 No problem.
 There's absolutely nothing wrong with just walking up to the front door, and introducing yourself or inviting them to a small get together.
 Let them know you just moved in and where you moved from.
 If that still feels uncomfortable, then ask about garbage pick up or recycling centers in the neighborhood.
 Remember, while you think you might not have anything in common, you do: you live on the same street, in the same neighborhood.
 That's enough to start any conversation.

-My rule is always to keep the talk short unless it's naturally progressing, and to allow the neighbor to make the move for an extended visit.
+Always try to keep the talk short unless it's naturally progressing, and to allow the neighbor to make a move for an extended visit.
 If they're interested, they'll say so or even invite you in.
 Leave it in their hands.